dhh1128/codecraft.co/the-8th-characteristic.md

   - author: Alpheus
     date: 2012-10-06 22:25:08
     comment: |
       It is my understanding that, in biology, there's a concept called "biological immortality", in which, short of disease or injury, the organism simply won't die.
 Perhaps there's room for such a thing in the software world.
-Software, in a way, is the embodiment of ideas, and ideas are eternal--they exist before anyone thinks them, and continue to exist after they are forgotten.
+Software, in a way, is the embodiment of ideas, and ideas are eternal &mdash; they exist before anyone thinks them, and continue to exist after they are forgotten.
 (Even so, I consider them to be alive.)

-      Indeed, sometime code can achieve a certain toe of immortality--Eric S. Raymond, several weeks ago, blogged about how robust a certain image processing program was, decades after he first wrote it!
-Sometimes our understanding of a given problem domain becomes so mature, there isn't much of a point in messing with the code--and there are more problems like this then we realise.
+      Indeed, sometime code can achieve a certain toe of immortality &mdash; Eric S. Raymond, several weeks ago, blogged about how robust a certain image processing program was, decades after he first wrote it!
+Sometimes our understanding of a given problem domain becomes so mature, there isn't much of a point in messing with the code &mdash; and there are more problems like this then we realise.

-      Having said that, I can't help but think about how, while certain tortoises may be immortal, humans literally have mortality encoded into their DNA--so mortality exists for a reason, and probably several.
+      Having said that, I can't help but think about how, while certain tortoises may be immortal, humans literally have mortality encoded into their DNA &mdash; so mortality exists for a reason, and probably several.
 Thus, planning for mortality, and occasionally checking up on the "immortal" stuff, to make sure it still deserves life, makes a lot of sense to me.

       And now that I think about it, it drives me nuts that I have a tablet that is probably a little more powerful than a laptop that recently died on me, but is so Android-centric.
 It ought to be able to run LaTeX just fine, but it cannot, because Android hides the processor from me!
 The Linux ecosystem represents thousands, and perhaps hundreds of thousands, of man-hours of coding, in all sorts of languages beyond Java, all of which is out of reach unless you do drastic things to your device (namely, root it and install some form of Linux).
   - author: Daniel